-The story of Battleship
+The Story of Battleship

-Over seventy years ago Battleship was the first American owned and bred horse to win the British Grand National, the preeminent test of a steeplechase horse.
+Over seventy five years ago Battleship was the first American owned and bred horse to win the British Grand National, the preeminent test of a steeplechase horse.
 And, he was only 15.2 hands and carried a 17 year old jockey who stood well over 6 feet tall.

 The Grand National was celebrating its 100th anniversary in 1938 and 33 horses started.
-Battleship ran a grand race.The jockey, Bruce Hobbs, claimed after the race he was falling off at the fourth fence when a fellow jockey reached, grabbed him and plunked him back in the saddle.
+Battleship ran a grand race.The jockey, Bruce Hobbs, claimed after the race he was falling off at the fourth fence when a fellow jockey reached over, grabbed him and plunked him back in the saddle.
 Only 13 horses finished the race.
 Battleship ran a nail biting stretch run against one other horse to stick his head in front at the wire.

 A parade in his British home base greeted Battleship the day after the race.
 A month later, when he returned to New York City aboard a ship, Mayor LaGuardia welcomed him along with actor Randolph Scott, Marion’s husband, who interrupted filming in Hollywood to join the celebration.
 Mrs. Scott promised if Battleship won the Grand National he would never race again and she was true to her word.
 He retired to stud at Montpelier and is buried there.
 Guests can visit his grave, alongside two of Mrs. Scott’s other famous horses, Annapolis and Accra.